JustinCast/JustinCast/README.md

 ### Hi there 👋
 My name is Justin Castillo, and I'm very passionate about Bitcoin, EOS, Ethereum, Binance Smart Chain and blockchain technology in general.
-I describe myself as a **Blockchain Application Engineer** and I committed to continue in this field for a long time.
+I describe myself as a **Blockchain Application Engineer** and I'm committed to continue in this field for a long time.

 ## Professional Experience 👨🏻‍💻